Grade Level

 This 4-minute video introduces the wide span of jobs in the renewable energy industry, including some less commonly featured technologies like wave energy.

-Energy Transformations Lesson and Solar Circuit Challenge
+Cover Image for Energy Transformations Lesson and Solar Circuit Challenge

 Source: Solar Empowered Schools